Costa Rica Wildlife Holiday

-Day 14: After breakfast you are taken to the local airstrip for the 40 minute flight to San José, where you’re met and once again driven to Alta Hotel.
+Day 14: After breakfast you are taken to the local airstrip for the 40 minute flight to San José, where you’re met and once again driven to Hotel Presidente.
 It’s almost 2 weeks since you were last here and a lot has happened in between!
-This is a great spot in which to relax and look out over the valley as you consider the many highlights of your trip, and you might like to take advantage of the Wi-Fi to get in touch with family and friends back home.
-If you don’t feel like getting a taxi to town for dinner, treat yourself to a meal at La Luz tonight.
-Breakfast Alta Hotel
+There’s time now for some final souvenir and gift shopping, should you wish, and to take in some of the city’s sites or join locals at the Mercado for coffee.
+There are lots of restaurants in the neighbourhood offering plenty of choice for dinner this evening.
+Breakfast Hotel Presidente

 Day 15: Thoughts now start to turn to home.
 Enjoy breakfast then your driver will take you back to the airport in San José in time for your flight home.
 Breakfast

 Note: Dates including festive periods such as easter will attract a supplement on these prices.

 Transfers and transport as specified, including the both private and some shared transfers, including flight from the Osa Penisula to San José, 13 nights twin share accommodation, meals as specified

-Tours: Tortuguero village tour, canal tour in Tortuguero National Park, nocturnal frog tour at Selva Verde Lodge, morning birdwatching tour at Selva Verde Lodge, half day chocolate tour at Tirimbina, bird watching tour at Bosque de Paz, half day walking tour in Manual Antonio National Park, half day hiking tour in Corcovado National Park, Cano Island boat and snorkelling tour
+Shared Tours: Tortuguero village tour, canal tour in Tortuguero National Park, night walk in Sarapiqui, morning birdwatching tour in Sarapiqui, half day chocolate tour at Tirimbina, bird watching tour at Bosque de Paz, half day walking tour in Manual Antonio National Park, half day hiking tour in Corcovado National Park, Cano Island boat and snorkelling tour

 International flights, departure taxes, visas, travel insurance, meals not specified, drinks, optional excursions and activities, personal expenses, tips

 This tour starts and ends in San José.
 Return flight prices from the UK start from around £600.

-This is a private, tailor-made holiday and can be taken at any time of year other than September to November, and begin on any day you chose, subject to availability.
+This is a tailor-made holiday and can be taken at any time of year other than September to November, and begin on any day you chose, subject to availability.